-- (1) Amounts shown in column (d) were paid under the executive bonus program.
-Amounts shown are the annual discretionary cash bonuses for 2013 approved by the Compensation Committee.
-If the executive bonus pool for 2013 was less than 80% of the executive bonus pool for 2012, no bonuses would have been paid to any executive officer in 2013.
-See "Compensation Discussion and Analysis 2013 Named Executive Officer Compensation How and Why Executive Compensation Decisions Were Made Bonuses." - (2) These amounts reflect the value determined by the Company for accounting purposes for these awards and do not reflect whether each NEO has actually realized a financial benefit from the awards.
+- (1) The amount shown in column (d) is the actual cash bonus paid for 2014.
+This amount consists of any performance-based bonus and any discretionary bonus.
+Each executive officer is entitled to receive a performance-based bonus equal to 70% of the product of (x) the "multiplier" derived from the executive bonus formula and (y) his or her bonus for 2013, together with such discretionary bonus as the Compensation Committee may award.
+No bonus would be paid if the Company's actual 2014 revenue growth and net income, as determined under this formula, was less than 80% of the prior year's performance.
+See "Compensation Discussion and Analysis Summary of Compensation Approach Compensation Objectives and Philosophy and How the Company's Compensation Program Operates Fixed and Variable Compensation Bonuses." - (2) These amounts reflect the value determined by the Company for accounting purposes for these awards and do not reflect whether each NEO has actually realized a financial benefit from the awards.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-Grant date fair value reported for RSUs and RSAs is calculated by multiplying the number of shares subject to the award by the closing price of the Company's Common Stock on the grant date.
+Grant date fair value reported for stock awards in the form of RSUs is calculated by multiplying the number of shares subject to the award by the closing price of the Company's Common Stock on the grant date.
 Amounts reported for stock options are determined using the Black-Scholes-Merton option-pricing model.
 This model was developed to estimate the fair value of traded options, which have different characteristics than employee stock options, and changes to the subjective assumptions used in the model can result in materially different fair value estimates.
-See Note 13, Share-Based Compensation, to the Company's audited financial statements for the fiscal year ended December 31, 2013, included in the Company's Annual Report on Form 10-K filed with the SEC on February 27, 2014, for a further discussion of the relevant valuation assumptions used in calculating grant date fair value.
-All equity awards vest in four equal annual installments. - (3) Awards shown in columns (i) and (j) were made under the 2013 Equity Incentive Plan.

-- (4) Excludes 400,000 shares of Common Stock in the form of restricted stock awards previously granted to Dr. Lu pursuant to his employment agreement dated September 22, 2009.
-An additional 200,000 shares of Common Stock in the form of restricted stock awards may be granted to Dr. Lu as long-term, performance incentives under his employment agreement.
+See Note 13, Share-Based Compensation, to the Company's audited financial statements for the fiscal year ended December 31, 2014, included in the Company's Annual Report on Form 10-K filed with the SEC on March 2, 2015, for a further discussion of the relevant valuation assumptions used in calculating grant date fair value.
+All equity awards vest in four equal annual installments. - (3) Excludes 500,000 shares of Common Stock in the form of PRSAs previously granted to Dr. Lu pursuant to his employment agreement dated September 22, 2009.
+An additional 100,000 shares of Common Stock in the form of PRSAs may be granted to Dr. Lu as long-term, performance incentives under his employment agreement.
 Such awards shall vest only if certain performance criteria are met.
-As of the Record Date, no such restricted stock awards have vested.
-For further discussion of these awards, including the performance criteria, see "Executive Compensation Narrative to Summary Compensation Table and Plan-Based Awards Table Employment Agreements."
-The 600,000 shares of Common Stock in the form of restricted stock awards had a grant date fair value of \$11.7 million on April 14, 2010. - (5) See "Compensation Discussion and Analysis 2013 Named Executive Officer Compensation How and Why Executive Compensation Decisions Were Made Bonuses" for a description of the Compensation Committee's discretion under the executive bonus program. - (6) The Company intends to include the number of shares vested and the corresponding fair market value of Dr. Lu's long-term incentive performance awards in the Summary Compensation Table and the Grants of Plan-Based Awards Table if, and when, shares vest upon achievement of the Net Sales Target, as defined below.
-For further discussion of these awards, including the performance criteria, see "Executive Compensation Narrative to Summary Compensation Table and Plan-Based Awards Table Employment Agreements."
+As of the Record Date, no such awards have vested.
+The 600,000 shares of Common Stock in the form of PRSAs had a grant date fair value of \$11.7 million on April 14, 2010.
+The Company intends to include the number of shares vested and the corresponding fair market value of Dr. Lu's long-term incentive performance awards in the Summary Compensation Table and the Grants of Plan-Based Awards Table if, and when, shares vest upon achievement of the Net Sales Target, as defined.
+For further discussion of these awards, including the performance criteria, see "Executive"

+Compensation - Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table - Employment Agreements."